-Logistics meaning with example
+Logistics meaning with management example

 Logistics is a complex process that concentrates on warehouse and inventory management to plan warehouse space and take care of all transportation means.
 The last one can cover intralogistics and road freight.
-The subject of logistics is also deeply tied to technology development such as blockchain in supply chain management, digital twin, and other business logistics processes.
+The subject of logistics is also deeply tied to technology development, such as blockchain in supply chain management, digital twin, and other business logistics processes.

 Here are examples of logistics that UPS operates in: